ajv-validator/ajv/README.md

 The best performance is achieved when using compiled functions returned by `compile` or `getSchema` methods (there is no additional function call).

 __Please note__: every time a validation function or `ajv.validate` are called `errors` property is overwritten.
 You need to copy `errors` array reference to another variable if you want to use it later (e.g., in the callback).
 See [Validation errors](#validation-errors)

+__Note for TypeScript users__: `ajv` provides its own TypeScript declarations out of the box, so you don't need to install the deprecated `@types/ajv` module.

 ## Using in browser